GridTools/jace/CODING_GUIDELINES.md

 - If the module has a standard abbreviation use that, e.g. `import numpy as np`.
 - For a JaCe module use:
-  - If the module name is only a single word use it directly, e.g. `from jace import translator`
+  - If the module name is only a single word use it directly, e.g. `from jace import translator`.
   - If the module name consists of multiple words use the last word prefixed with the first letters of the others, e.g. `from jace.translator import post_translator as ptranslator` or `from jace import translated_jaxpr_sdfg as tjsdfg`.
   - In case of a clash use your best judgment.
 - For an external module use the rule above, but prefix the name with the main package's name, e.g. `from dace.codegen import compiled_sdfg as dace_csdfg`.